 - No need to soak the cashews—this recipe cooks them first, so they blend up creamy without extra prep.

-How to use this Cheese Sauce
+How to use Vegan Cheese Sauce

 This is one of those sauces you’ll start batch-prepping just to always have it on hand.
 Use it like you would any cheese sauce: